Bhutan & Nepal Holiday Packages

 Bhutan’s weather varies from subtropical to alpine depending on the elevation zone, and in spite of its broad terrain, the country experiences four distinct seasons, with the spring months of March, April and May bringing the most ideal weather for travel.
 From June to September Bhutan experiences the monsoon season and rainfall is common but temperatures are warm.

 While mostly rural, Nepal has many larger cities, including the bustling capital city of Kathmandu.
 Like Bhutan, Nepal enjoys many historical sites and attractions but it also boasts eight of the world’s highest mountain peaks.
 Festivals too are an important part of the culture, and Gai Jatra is one of the most popular.
 Celebrated on the 14th of August, the festival commemorates loved ones lost.
 Despite the sombre subject, Gai Jatra is a joyous festival where after the march of the cows, family participants parade through the streets, singing and revelling while masked in vibrant dress.

-Nepal experiences a very similar monsoon season with 80% of the country’s rainfall occurring between June to September.
-Spring and autumn are the best seasons for travel as the weather is moderate.
+Nepal experiences a very similar monsoon season with 80% of the country’s rainfall occurring between June and September.
+Spring and autumn are the best seasons for travel as the outside temperatures are moderate.
 Nepal’s summer months can reach up to 40 degrees, while in winter, temperatures range from 12 degrees to below freezing in the central valley regions.